chartergreenm/notes/README.md

 Next, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to overcome them.
 It will also help to keep you focused and on track with your goals.
  - 来自帮助助手

+# 2023-11-19
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse it.
+It serves as a reminder to continually strive for improvement and adaptability in programming.